dhargitai/lattixiq/docs/frontend-spec.md

 - **Onboarding / Goal Selection:** A flow to capture a user's primary growth goal, which powers the AI roadmap generation.
 - **Roadmap View:** The detailed, visual screen showing the user's current learning path.
 This is the first thing a user sees after their roadmap is created.
 - **My Toolkit (Primary Home/Hub):** The main landing screen for all returning users.
 It displays their active roadmap and provides access to all their learned tools and completed journeys.
-- **Learn Screen:** A focused, dedicated view for learning a single mental model or cognitive bias.
+- **Learn Screen:** A comprehensive, engaging view for learning mental models using the "Crystallize & Apply" methodology that transforms abstract concepts into immediately actionable knowledge.
 - **Plan Screen:** The structured form for creating an "Implementation Intention" or "Spotting Mission."
 - **Reflect Screen:** The journal form where a user logs their application of a model to unlock the next step.
 - **Application Log:** A simple, clean list where users can review all their past reflections.